 How can I avoid adverse side effects from the antibiotics?

-It is important to remember to take your Doxycycline a ½ hour after breakfast and dinner.
+It is important to remember to take your Doxycycline 30 minutes after breakfast and dinner.
 Taking this antibiotic with food or on an empty stomach can cause stomach upset.
 Doxycycline also makes you sensitive to sunlight, so use sunscreen and/or avoid being out in the sun to reduce the risk of sunburn.

 When will my follicles be mature?

 Your follicles are mature when you have two or more that are 18mm or greater.
 We will then give you further instructions.

 What time do my ultrasounds need to be done?

 All patients should have their ultrasounds performed in the morning.
 If we determine that a blood test needs to be done, we will be able to get same day results, which are important for the optimal success of your treatment.
 We ask that you please be on time for your appointment.

 What do I do when I see blood in the syringe when giving an injection?

 Stop and withdraw the needle.
 Do not inject.
 You must change the needle and then you may inject into another site.
 The small amount of blood that may be in the syringe will not affect the medication.

 Is there a specific time of day when my blood needs to be drawn?